rianpunzalan/rianpunzalan/README.md

 Full Stack Development Student from Vanier College. 🖥

-Proficient in Java, C# and have experience in C/C++, Visual Studio, React, JavaScript, Python and Android Development (Java).
+Proficient in Java, React, JavaScript, NextJS, Vercel, C# and have experience in C/C++, Visual Studio, Python and Android Development (Java).

 -
 -